francoisbessette/acc-outaouais/README.md

 - email is sent to the right set of people according to their roles
 - when specifying to send to multiple roles, the email is sent to the merged members list.
 - A member which has 2 roles should receive only 1 email.
+- Verify the email is also sent to the specified admin email (if configured).
+- Verify that the event publisher, organizer and event start_date are correct.
+### Mailchimp integration
+Main test method: use a development or staging web site.
+Disable sending of emails.
+Delete a user account.
+Run the acc_user_importer plugin so that it re-adds that user.
+This will execute the hook in acc-outaouais for adding the user to mailchimp.
+- Verify nothing bad happens if the Mailchimp plugin is missing or deactivated.
+- Verify logging.
+- Verify nothing gets done if the "Add new members to Mailchimp" configuration is disabled.
+- Assuming the configured mailchimp list ID option is valid, verify that the user appears in the mailchimp list on the web interface.
+- verified user is moved to Subscribed if he was not.